sendbird/sendbird-platform-sdk-javascript/docs/UserChannelMetadataApi.md

 ## deleteChannelMetacounterByKey

-> deleteChannelMetacounterByKey(channelType, channelUrl, key, opts)
+> deleteChannelMetacounterByKey(apiToken, channelType, channelUrl, key)

 Delete a channel metacounter - When deleting a specific item of a channel metacounter by its key